Financially savvy Freshers: Tips to help your family budget for university life

 We understand that life can get in the way of getting serious about saving so we’ve put together some savvy tips to help you navigate your savings journey.

-Understanding essential expenses
+Understanding the 'must-have' expenses

 Build a budget